blokadaorg/blokada/About us.md

 ## Blokada

 Blokada is a Mobile App that helps you block unwanted ads on your mobile phone.
 We all know how annoying it is to get these unwanted ads.
-I don't know about your but as for me it pisses me off.
+I don't know about your but as for me it angers me alot.
 That is why with Blokada you don't have to worry about unwanted ads

 ## Features of Blokada.